 Taken at the acquisition time of the first data sample in the current HFR sweep

-PSD_FLUX CDF_FLOAT[321] W/m2/Hz Power spectral density after 1% background subtraction and antenna calibration
+PSD_FLUX CDF_FLOAT[50] W/m2/Hz Radio flux density in physical units measured at the spacecraft location, after receiver background subtraction and antenna calibration

 Rules of use